Why Harambee Stars players have not received Sh50 million despite 3-0 win over Ethiopia

 Nairobi Governor Mike Mbuvi Sonko has honoured his pledge.

-Speaking during a ceremony on Sunday at the City council’s offices in Nairobi, Sonko confirmed that he awarded Sh3 million to Harambee Stars players as he had pledged if they win against Ethiopia.
+Speaking during a ceremony on Sunday at Stars' locker room at Kasarani Stadium after the match, Sonko confirmed that he awarded Sh3 million to Harambee Stars players as he had pledged if they win against Ethiopia.

 Harambee Stars produced a magnificent performance in their 3-0 victory over Ethiopia to inch closer to the 2019 AFCON qualifiers at Kasarani Stadium on Sunday.